-All examination papers will be marked by at least two examiners and all marks are subject to moderation and ratification by the Royal College of Pathologists examination board.
+All examination papers will be marked by at least two examiners and all marks are subject to moderation and ratification by the Board.

 EXAMINATION RE-SITS

 If a candidate fails, the examination in either Stage A or Stage C they will be able to re-sit the examination.
 Candidates will be expected to continue to report on the range of specimens listed in the curriculum in between their attempts at the examination.
 They will be required to re-sit all parts of the examination rather than just the part that they were unsuccessful in on their previous attempt and a re-sit fee will apply.